progress bar

 Some customers would back track to check what their original flights were.

-User test 1: Low fidelity wireframe
+Prototype 1: Low fidelity wireframe

 User test 1